gsa-tts-archived/document-extractor-poc/docs/THREAT_MODEL.template.md

 - Access the S3 bucket.
   - Have access to AWS.
     - [x] Protected by two-factor authentication and only specific individuals are given access.
-  - [x] Public access is completely disabled.
+  - [x] Public access is completely disabled on the bucket.
   - [ ] Set a lifecycle policy to delete documents after a period of time.
 - Change the code to exfiltrate the raw document.
   - Have access to GitHub.